jfkingiii/layers/README.md

 ## Example

-Use the included sample yelt, `yelt_test`, to try out some of the `layers` functions.
+Use the included sample YELT, `yelt_test`, to try out some of the `layers` functions.

 ``` r